delan/www.azabani.com/drafts/spelling-grammar-2.md

 <div class="_commit"><a href="https://crrev.com/c/3194336"><code>CL:3194336</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>

-Something that’s often neglected in tests for CSS features are *dynamic* tests, which check that the rendering updates correctly when JavaScript changes styles.
-After all, the easiest and most common way to write a CSS test involves no scripting in the first place.
+Something that’s often neglected in CSS tests is *dynamic* testing, which checks that the rendering updates correctly when styles are changed by JavaScript, since the easiest and most common way to write a rendering test involves no scripting at all.

-In this case, only ::selection had dynamic tests, and only ::selection worked correctly, so we then fixed the other pseudos.
+In this case, only ::selection had dynamic tests, and only ::selection actually worked correctly, so we then fixed the other pseudos.

 <div class="_commit"><a href="https://crrev.com/c/3177663"><code>CL:3177663</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>